 Two primary deliverables will be produced through the process:

-Recommendations for the Minister’s consideration on a renewed Salmon Allocation Policy for BC.
+Recommendations in a report from the FN-DFO Committee for the Minister’s consideration on a renewed Salmon Allocation Policy for BC.

 Summary document of related issues (not within the direct scope of SAP) and suggested processes or venues for addressing these issues where possible.